WillCodeStuff/WillCodeStuff/README.md

-- 👋 Hi, I’m Jawad
+- Oi, I’m Jawad?
-- 👀 I’m interested in ...
+- I’m interested in not getting an F, also ducks
-- 🌱 I’m currently learning ...
+- I’m currently learning: how to not fail?
-- 💞️ I’m looking to collaborate on ...
+- I’m currently collaborating on: you probably know what
-- 📫 How to reach me ...
+- How to reach me: you probabl know how
-- 😄 Pronouns: ...
+- Pronouns: Error 404
-- ⚡ Fun fact: ... chameloons can't camouflage but octopuses can
+- Fun fact: chameleon can't camouflage but octopuses can

 <!---
 WillCodeStuff/WillCodeStuff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.